 - Yahoo Mail Android App Now Supports Seven New Indian Regional Languages

-- Civic body’s sports policy in sorry state
+- Civic body’s sports policy in a sorry state